8go/matrix-commander/README.md

 - It is a simple but convenient app to
     - send Matrix text messages as well as text, image, audio, video or other arbitrary files
-    - listen to and receive Matrix messages
+    - listen to and receive Matrix messages, images, audio, video, etc.
+    - download media files like images or audio
     - perform Matrix emoji verification
-    - create rooms
-    - invite to rooms
+    - performs actions of rooms (create rooms, invite to rooms, etc.)
+    - and much more
 - It exclusively offers a command-line interface (CLI).
 - Hence the word-play: matrix-command(lin)er
 - There is no GUI and there are no windows (except for pop-up windows in